gergesh/wildwest/README.md

 Both players compete to be the first shot after the 'SHOOT' signal is displayed.

-Shooting before you're allowed to will result in losing the game.
+Shooting before you're allowed to will result in losing the round.

 ## Credits